Balagalittu Olage Baa

+Plot

+Madhan goes to a student's house not realizing that there is a long time feud between the ancestors of both families.
+He manages to stay alive by making use of their tradition of treating guests well.

 Production

 The film was reported to be a family story and was shot at the Jayalakshmi Vilas mansion in the Manasagangotri campus of the University of Mysore.
 As of April 2002, filming took place for a month with shoots spanning from morning to evening, and Hamsalekha had composed five of the songs.
-The filming was to be completed by May 1st.
+The filming was to be completed by 1 May.
 As the makers of the film kept the fact that it was a remake of the American film Our Hospitality (1923) under wraps, the film was still given a subsidy by the state government along with other non-remake films.

 Music

 Hamsalekha composed the music and penned the lyrics.